-There are many steps that go into providing reliable power, including safely installing and maintaining electrical infrastructure and facilities.
-One way we do this is with the use of easements.
+Many steps go into providing reliable power, including safely installing and maintaining electrical infrastructure and facilities.
+Easements help us do this.

-An easement is a legal right of one party to use the real property of another for a specific purpose.
-Granting an easement does not grant ownership of the land; it simply allows the other party to use that land in a very specific manner.
-For Idaho Power, easements granted to us provide us the required working space and permission to safely install and access our facilities.
+An easement is a legal right of one party to use the real property of another party for a specific purpose.
+Granting an easement does not grant ownership of the land.
+It simply allows the other party to use that land in a specific manner.
+Easements granted to Idaho Power provide us the required working space and permission to safely install and access our facilities.

 The three main types of easements allowing the company legal rights to our facilities include: